-The French capital is filled with a variety of cuisines that aren’t just french food.
+The French capital is filled with various cuisines, not just French food.
 This post is a complete guide to some of my favorite spots in the city of light to inspire your next trip to Paris and guide you on where to eat and drink in Paris.
-Some of these are the best restaurants in Paris and others are off-the-beaten-path local spots that are the best places I return to year after year.
+Some of these are the best restaurants in Paris, and others are off-the-beaten-path local spots that are the best places I return to year after year.

 The below post is broken down into different types of meals and cuisines.
-Use the headers and skip down to whatever is most relevant to what you are looking for.
-There is a google map below which you should find helpful when searching for somewhere to eat and drink in Paris based on where you are staying or visiting.
+Use the headers and skip to whatever is most relevant to your search.
+There is a Google map below, which you should find helpful when searching for somewhere to eat and drink in Paris based on where you are staying or visiting.

 The French eat seasonally, so don’t expect to see something out of season on a menu.